alexch/codelikethis/public/projects/zorkington.md

 ```
 The sign says "Welcome to Burlington Code Academy!
 Come on
-up to the second floor.
+up to the third floor.
 If the door is locked, use the code
 12345."
 ```

-**And** returns to the command prompt
+**And** returns to the prompt

 <!--/BOX-->
 <!--BOX-->